 - Add several other tags for topics that your video covers (Example: “video marketing”, “3d animation”)

-The importance of video category has been debated, but it seems like no one is able to prove that it matters very much.
-However it’s still recommended that your video category be set accordingly to the content.
+The importance of the video category has been debated, but it seems like no one is able to prove that it matters very much.

 Calls to Action